weinimo/weinimo.github.io/content/how-to-write-udev-rules-for-usb-devices.rst

 ``/dev/bus/usb/001/003``

-We can use this path now to ask udev about how this device looks like for udev:
+We can use this path now to ask udev about how it sees the device:

 ``udevadm info -a -p $(udevadm info -q path -n /dev/bus/usb/001/003)``